isaiahm15/ad-user-creation/README.md

 <h2 align="center">Running user creation script in Powershell ISE</h2>

 <p>Access your Windows Server client, launch Powershell ISE, and create a new file.
-Then, copy the text in the code field here and paste it in Windows PowerShell ISE.
+Then, <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1">copy the text in the code field here</a> and paste it in Windows PowerShell ISE.
 Pressing enter will start the user creation script, creating 10,000 random users that will be accessible via Active Directory. <i>Make sure you have an OU (Organizational Unit) folder in your Active Directory that matches with <b>"_EMPLOYEES"</b> in <b>line 43</b> of the script <b>BEFORE</b> executing it.
 You can either change <b>"_EMPLOYEES"</b> in the script to match your OU folder or vice-versa.</i>
 <br><img src="https://github.com/user-attachments/assets/d29f6d02-6402-40a2-a601-26770138f86e" height="75%" width="100%"/>
 <br/>
 </p>